Welcome to the Market, America's Favorite Farmers Market

 Market Improvements in the Works

 The Market is constantly striving to get better and better.
 Learn about the capital and other improvements ongoing and coming to the Market.

 Market Matters Newsletter

-The Market publishes a quarterly newsletter, in print and electronically!
+The Market publishes a monthly newsletter, in print and electronically!
 Visit our Market Matters page for current and past issues, and to subscribe to receive an electronic version.

 Friends of the Public Market, Market Merchandise

 TheFriends of the Public Market is a volunteer group that serves the Market in many important ways: they manage the Market Token Program, Market merchandise sales, the Market shuttle, the annual Artists Row event, and more.
 NEW: Get your Rochester Public Market Cookbook now!